thebrubaker/go-barracuda/README.md

 Each unit has a number of actions that they can take per turn, and at the beginning of a turn they roll for initiative on each action.

-### Morale

-A unit's morale determines how likely they are to land a blow on an opponent.
-The number of morale points you have gives you the ability to roll with "advantage."
-In practice, you roll a die to hit for each morale point you have, and choose the highest of all the rolls.

-### Damage
+### Exhaustion

+Taking an action to attack or defend increases the unit's exhaustion.
+Once a unit is exhausted, they must rest during their turn.
+A unit is unable to defend themselves if they are too exhausted.

+### Skill, Morale, Luck and Divine Favor

+The succcess of a unit's action is determined by their skill, morale, luck and divine favor, such as landing a blow on an opponent or defending an attack.
+Skill and morale add / subtract points to the dice roll.
+Luck and Divine Favor add advantage / disadvantage to the roll.

+### Armor, Quality and Condition

-Landing a successful blow on an opponent is almost always a one-hit kill.
+Landing a successful blow on an opponent's unarmored body or head is always a one-hit kill.
 Limbs can be destroyed or cut off.
 Armor has an added chance of deflecting a blow.
-Armor can be destroyed when deflecting a blow.
+Armor has a chance of degrading upon deflecting a blow.
+There are three tiers of armor condition: good, fair and worn.
+Once an armor is "worn" it no longer offers protection from blows.
+However, armor can be repaired to restore the condition (but only by 1 point from the lowest condition).
+The quality of the armor determines how likely a blow will degrade the condition of the armor.
+Low quality has a 1 in 3 chance to degrade.
+Legendary armor has a 1 in 100 chance to degrade.
+The type of armor also determines what types of damage it can block.
+If the armor receives a blow from a damage type it does not have resistance to, it is automatically degraded by one level.

 ### Feature Request